 ARTICLE 1.
-FREE KICK POSITIONS
+DEEP FREE KICK POSITIONS

 All: Take position as shown on kickoff diagrams and complete your duties.
+Note adjustments below when onside kick is indicated.
 Be alert for short or "pooch" kicks, legal and illegal touching, touchbacks, kicks beyond the end line and near the sidelines and wind the clock when appropriate.
 Think onside kick first; then anticipate every kick could be returned for TD.
 Know and stay with your keys during the entire down.